fanfank/alfred-deepseek/README.md

 ![Deploy and use](./about/model_deploy_and_use.png)
 5. Get model endpoints from the following page: https://console.volcengine.com/ark
 ![Model endpoints](./about/model_endpoints_page.png)
+6. Ensure you are using Alfred 5.5 or later.

 ### 📦 Installation
 Just double click the artifact named `DeepSeek_by_fanfank_xxxx.alfredworkflow` to install.